 Calculate the shadow angle for each of your three shadow-length measurements, and also for the Boulder, Colorado shadow-length measurement.
 Write these angle values in the appropriate locations in Table 8.1.
-Then calculate the average of the
+Then calculate the average of the three Las Cruces shadow angles, and write the value on the "Average Las Cruces Angle" line.

-The angles you have determined are: 1) an estimate of the angle (latitude) difference between Las Cruces and the latitude at which the Sun appears to be directly overhead (which is currently ~ 12 degrees south of the equator since we are experiencing early northern autumn), and 2) the angle (latitude) difference between Boulder, Colorado and the latitude at which the Sun appears to be directly overhead.
+The angles you have determined are: 1) an estimate of the angle (latitude) difference between Las Cruces and the latitude at which the Sun appears to be directly overhead (which is currently $\sim 12$ degrees south of the equator since we are experiencing early northern autumn), and 2) the angle (latitude) difference between Boulder, Colorado and the latitude at which the Sun appears to be directly overhead.
 The difference (Boulder angle minus Las Cruces angle) between these two angles is the angular (latitude) separation between Las Cruces and Boulder, Colorado.